ricardo-comar/identity-provider/README.md

 In this repository you will find a simple but helpful example of three types of trigger a Lambda (eventbridge, sqs and http request).
 All together glued by terraform to proccess and persist data, to be retrieven later using an API interface.

+Special thanks to @erialex to all the support for the last 3 months ! :heart:

 ## Blueprint
 ![](doc/aws-blueprint.png)